 However, my experience with the Yahoo!
 Mail Beta is quite satisfactory.
 I got a good result after upgrading my older Yahoo account to Beta.

 Windows Live Mail aka Hotmail offers Ajax based interface and 2 GB storage for users.
 The Live Mail allows users to customize their mailboxes with different and catchy themes too.
 Frankly speaking, Windows Live Mail was a delightful change for millions of Microsoft lovers but it lacks some vital features like pop- in and pop- out [best part of Gmail].
 However, it has better storage capacity than Yahoo.

-Another common complain against Windows Live Mail is it works slowler than Yahoo Mail Beta and Gmail.
-Windows Live Mail however is available in 36 different languages.
+Another common complaint against Windows Live Mail is it works slower than Yahoo Mail Beta and Gmail.
+Windows Live Mail, however, is available in 36 different languages.
 This is really impressive.

 The main negative aspect of Inbox is that it requires credit cards from users for proper verification.
 This often creates a spot of bother on users’ minds.
 It’s a fact that Inbox’s appeal is limited to a particular section of people.
 However, it doesn’t mean that Inbox is technically not sounding but somehow, it failed to create a generalized appeal to users like Yahoo or Gmail.

 The USP of Lycos Mail is its unlimited attachment facility.
 It has 3GB storage capacity and quality security system to protect users.

 One of the major problems with Lycos Mail that it deletes users’ accounts if they don’t log in for one month.